Quantitative Verification with Neural Networks: Conclusion

 \section{Conclusion}

 We have presented a data-driven framework for the quantitative verification of probabilistic models that leverage neural networks to represent supermartingale certificates.
 Our experiments have shown that neural certificates are applicable to a wider range of probabilistic models than was previously possible using purely symbolic techniques.
 We also illustrate that on existing models our method yields certificates of better or comparable quality than those produced by symbolic techniques for the synthesis of linear supermartingales.
 This builds upon the ability of neural networks to approximate non-linear functions, while satisfying the constraints imposed by \cref{thm:V-of-s} without the need for supporting deterministic invariants to be provided externally.
 Our method applies to quantitative termination and assertion-violation analysis for probabilistic programs, as well as safety and invariant verification for stochastic dynamic models.
-We imagine extensions to further quantitative verification questions, such as temporal properties beyond reachability \cite{DBLP:books/daglib/0020348}, and bounding expected accrued costs \cite{ngoBoundedExpectationsResource2018, wangCostAnalysisNondeterministic2019b, wangCentralMomentAnalysis2021}.
+We imagine extensions to further quantitative verification questions, such as temporal properties beyond reachability \cite{DBLP:books/daglib/0020348,DBLP:conf/cav/AbateGR24,neuralmc,DBLP:conf/cav/AbateGR25,DBLP:conf/nips/GiacobbeKPT25}, and bounding expected accrued costs \cite{ngoBoundedExpectationsResource2018, wangCostAnalysisNondeterministic2019b, wangCentralMomentAnalysis2021}.
+While neural networks of no greater than two layers suffice for our examples, it also remains open to investigate whether deeper network architectures are beneficial for quantitative verification, as well as their effect on the tightness of bounds obtained and scalability of the approach.